HansenHua/ILID-ICML24/README.md

 ## :checkered_flag: Testing
 Illustration

 We alse provide the performance of our model.
-The illustration videos are stored in [ILID-offline-imitation-learning/performance](https://github.com/HansenHua/ILID-offline-imitation-learning/tree/main/performance).
+The illustration videos are stored in [ILID-ICML24/performance](https://github.com/HansenHua/ILID-ICML24/tree/main/performance).

 ## :e-mail: Contact

-If you have any question, please email `xingyuanhua@bit.edu.cn`.
+If you have any question, please email `huaxy24@mails.tsinghua.edu.cn`.